Wouldn’t it be great if children behaved because they wanted to? Learn how to raise kids who WANT to behave, even when no one is looking.

 Kids can behave, regardless of temperament.
 It’s easy to point to kids and assume they’re the type to misbehave.

 Focus on building a strong, supportive relationship with your kids—one without the power struggles—while still enforcing boundaries.
-Set high expectations of how your kids should behave, regardless of their past behavior.
-Show empathy so they know you’re on their side.
+Set high expectations of how they should behave, regardless of their past behavior.

 And watch your reaction when they misbehave.
 A positive one assures your kids you love them no matter what.